Subsidy scheme for large-scale hydrogen production using an electrolyser (OWE)

 Questions or advice?

-If you have any questions about this subsidy or you need advice, then send an email to owe@rvo.nl.
+Do you have any questions about this subsidy or would you like advice?
+We have gathered all questions and answers.
+Is your question not listed?
+Then send an email to owe@rvo.nl.

 How does the subsidy work?